How To Boil Crawfish: With Helpful Tips

 I feel your pain for those who are too far away to quickly get a fresh delivery!
 Some companies do ship to just about anywhere.
 It comes with a higher price but may be a worthwhile splurge!

 After getting live crawfish, they must be kept in their netted sack in refrigeration or ice.
-We usually buy 2 thirty-pound sacks at a time, transporting them in a large ice chest (about 60 quarts) with the bottom lined with bricks and the lid closed.
+We usually buy 2 thirty-pound sacks at a time, transporting them in a large ice chest (about 60 quarts) lined with bricks and closed.

 The bricks keep the crawfish elevated enough so they don't drown in the melted ice.
 It takes about 6 regular-sized ice bags for this large ice chest with the 2 full sacks.
 Also, make sure la écrevisse are wet before placing them in the chest, spray them with fresh water, and close the chest's drain.

-As soon as I get home, the ice chest is placed outside in a shaded area.
-Then, with the drain valve opened, we elevated the chest with a brick under it on the opposite side of the drain.
+As soon as I get home, I place the ice chest outside in a shaded area.
+Then, with the drain valve open, we elevated the chest by placing a brick under it on the opposite side of the drain.
 This keeps the melted ice flowing out and away from the live crawfish.
 We add more ice to keep them cold as the ice melts.

 How Many Pounds Per Serving